Skip to main content

 Second opinion for complex cases

 Children with hand and upper limb disorders travel from all over the country to obtain world-class care at CHOP.
-If your family has been told your child may need surgery, and you would like an expert opinion from Dr. Shah, the CHOP Orthopaedics Nurse Navigator can coordinate travel arrangements and assist in streamlined access to the personalized care and excellence that CHOP and Dr. Shah have to offer.
+If your family has been told your child may need surgery, and you would like an expert opinion from Dr. Shah, the CHOP Orthopedics Nurse Navigator can coordinate travel arrangements and assist in streamlined access to the personalized care and excellence that CHOP and Dr. Shah have to offer.

-Medical School
+Medical Degree

 MD - Columbia University, College of Physicians & Surgeons, New York, NY